tuiphi/soda/README.md

 ## Libraries to use with Soda

 - [Cans](https://github.com/tuiphi/cans): Common Soda component-like states such as text inputs, file picker, viewports and so on.
+- [Bubbles](https://github.com/charmbracelet/bubbles): A library of common UI components for Bubble Tea.

 ## Why?